Managing Available Database and File-based Libraries

 Click Search.
 The results are displayed in the Components panel as the search takes place.

-You can only place components from libraries that are installed in Altium Designer.
-If you attempt to place from a library that is not currently installed you will be asked to confirm the installation of that library when you attempt to place the component.
+You can only place components from libraries installed in Altium Designer.
+If you attempt to place a component from a library that is not currently installed, you will need to confirm its installation.

 Advanced Search Mode